-The EIR owner must provide the following applicable real-time data points for the technology used.
-Reference appendix Q section 3 of the ISO tariff for the additional required real-time points for a VER resource.
+The EIR owner or Hybrid Resource with a VER component owner must provide the following applicable real-time data points for the technology used.
+Reference appendix Q section 3 of the ISOCAISO tariff for the additional required real-time points for a VER resource.